thodoris10/DNSC6301---Project/README.md

 ### Ethical considerations
 * **Potential negative impacts of using the model**:
   * Math or software problems: The performance of the model needs to be monitored to ensure that the model will function properly in the future.
-Currently, its accuracy is standing at 70% which is not an ideal outcome since there is a 30% probability that the model will make a wrong decision.
+Currently, its accuracy is standing at 70% which is not an ideal outcome since there is a 30% probability that the model will make an innacurate decision.
   * Real-world risks(bias): The model is subjected to real-world risks such as bias due to the presence of demographic variables in the data set.
 This introduces the risk of correlation with demographic infromation which is not a desirable feature for this model.

 * **Potential uncertainties relating to the impacts of using the model**: